weitongruan/weitongruan.github.io/coding/algorithms/calculate_conditional_probability.md

 # according to multiple attributes, e.g. np.lexsort()

 ```
-Hence, with a sorting as a preprocessing and a linear counting algorithm, we can calculate the result in `$O(nlogn)$` time.
+Hence, with a sorting as a preprocessing and a linear counting algorithm, we can calculate the result in $$O(nlogn)$$ time.

 <a name='notes_on_sorting'></a>
 #### Notes on sorting